squarrel/kivy-centili-android/README.md

 Additional file is the Centili Library .jar file (CentiliLib-2.jar), which I put in a libs folder and include it with buildozer like this: android.add_jars = %(source.dir)s/libs/*.jar

+The .java file is supposed to reside in /.buildozer/android/platform/python-for-android/dist/name-of-app/src/org/myapp directory of your buildozer.

 Status:
 This is a working example, except for the onCheckServiceAvailabilityButtonClick part in Centili.java, which I haven't put right yet, but it works without it, it seems.
 Have fun!